 Even God’s faithful remnant can expect to experience His refining fire (Daniel 11:35).
 God disciplines His church so that it might share His holiness (Hebrews 12:4-10).
 “For it is time for judgment to begin with the family of God, and if it begins with us, what will the outcome be for those who do not obey the gospel of God (1 Peter 4:17-18)?”
 At the close of this age, Satan will be given power over the church until the strength of God’s people is shattered (Daniel 12:7).
 But it is not God’s power within us that will be broken; it is our natural strength.
 As the apostle Paul said, “We were under great pressure, beyond our strength, so that we despaired even of life.
 Indeed, in our hearts we felt the sentence of death.
 But this happened so that we would not rely on ourselves but on God, who raises the dead (2 Corinthians 1:8-9).”
 If we are willing, God will press us, even to the point of death if necessary, so we might fully embrace His Son and His completed work on the cross.
 God not only wants us to know Christ died for us (Romans 5:8); He wants us to know we died with Christ (Romans 6:8).
 Knowing we have died with Christ is the secret to defeating Satan and overcoming sin.
 When we know (believe and act) that we have been crucified with Christ and that our sinful nature has died and been removed, we will be freed from the power of sin (Romans 6:6-7).
 Then we will no longer depend on our own strength to overcome Satan and sin (Philippians 3:3).
 Instead, we will trust Christ, who lives in us, to be our overcomer and hiding place in the coming tribulation and persecution (Galatians 2:20).

 In the coming darkness when Satan wages war against God’s people, many will fall away from the faith.
 At that time, let us fix our eyes on Jesus who will never forsake us.
 Men can fail us, church can fail us; but Jesus will never fail us.
 Stand firm with God’s faithful remnant all over the earth and lift your head high because the coming of the Lord is near.
 Do not be surprised when this fiery ordeal comes upon us.
-Jesus will use it to purify His bride like a crucible refines gold.
+Jesus will use this great tribulation to purify His bride like a crucible refines gold (Revelation 7:9-14).
 Then our Lord will return with His army of angels and overcoming saints to crush the enemy, judge the world and rule the nations.

 “For out of Jerusalem will come a remnant and out of Mount Zion a band of survivors.
 The zeal of the Lord Almighty will accomplish this!”
 Isaiah 37:32